KANM (Texas A&M University): 2023–present: Low power FM license

 In late 2023, KANM station managers Eren Rudd and Nayab Warach applied for an FCC low-power FM broadcasting construction permit.
 Unlike the attempt in the early 90s, KANM was able to obtain support from both the Student Media department and the Department of Communications and Journalism, allowing the station to apply under Texas A&M University's ownership.
 Texas A&M University was granted the construction permit for KANM in April 2024.

 In February 2025, Texas A&M applied for and was granted the new callsign KAGZ-LP.
+Station construction began in the following months.

+In January 2026, the station went on-air following a sign-on ceremony at the Texas A&M Liberal Arts and Arts & Humanities courtyard that included a ribbon-cutting ceremony and live DJs.
+The station's transmitter equipment is installed at the Hensel Park transmission site and is co-located with KAMU Public Broadcasting.

 Save the Music

 KANM organizes a bi-annual benefit concert known as "Save the Music," primarily set at The 101 venue in Bryan since 2021.
 Introduced in 2016 as a response to potential suspension threats to the station, the event has evolved into a platform for emerging artists, focusing primarily on talents from the Bryan-College Station and broader East and Central Texas regions.
 The funds generated through Save the Music play a pivotal role in sustaining the radio station's operations, helping to organize more such events, and help to financially support local musicians.

 The Save the Music concert, beyond its foundational role as a fundraiser, emerged as an essential cultural asset for the Bryan-College Station community.
 It acts as an alternative to the dominant country music narrative often associated with College Station, promoting diverse genres and providing a stage to indie and alternative acts such as Dirty Bynum, Sykotic Tendencies, and The Dead Meadows.